vippsas/vipps-developers/terminology.md

   When the order is reserved, the amount is marked as reserved by the bank, but not transferred.

-* Sale unit - A merchant can have one or more sales units.
+* Sales unit - A merchant can have one or more sales units.
 It may be different brands, different physical locations, different services, etc.

 * `Vipps-Subscription-Key` - This subscription key is retrieved by logging